 Fish in any of these ice fishing spots, while watching your fish bite attract the prey beneath the clear ice.
 As a popular place for fishing, the city is also known to hold several summer and winter fishing tournaments that can be incredibly fun to participate in.
 You can visit the Wabasha-Kellogg website to check out the available tournaments.

 See Related: Best Things to Do in Mankato, Minnesota

 Visit the Anderson Gardens

-If you are looking for cheap things to do in Wabasha, a day at the Anderson Gardens might just serve you well.
-Located on 64784 141st Avenue, Wabasha, Minnesota 55981, this is the best place to relax as you enjoy the tranquility and beauty of the flowers in these gardens.
+If you are looking for cheap things to do in Wabasha, a day at the Anderson Gardens might serve you well.
+Located at 64784 141st Avenue, Wabasha, Minnesota 55981, this is the best place to relax as you enjoy the tranquility and beauty of the flowers in these gardens.

 See Related: Things to do in Two Harbors, Minnesota